-- 1 B-Tech, Identifying and Assessing Human Rights Risks related to End-Use: A B-Tech Foundational Paper, (September 2020); B-Tech The Feasibility of Mandating Downstream Human Rights Due Diligence: Reflections from technology company practices (September 2022). - 2 UN Guiding Principles on Business and Human Rights, Commentary to GP 13; UN Office of the High Commissioner for Human Rights, Mandating Downstream Human Rights Due Diligence (13 September 2022). - 3 OECD Guidelines for Multinational Enterprises, Part I, Chapter II, Commentary 14. - 4 See examples referred to in Gabrielle Holly, Will the EU turn a blind eye to human rights impacts of business beyond the supply chain?
+- 1 B-Tech, Identifying and Assessing Human Rights Risks related to End-Use: A B-Tech Foundational Paper, (September 2020); B-Tech The Feasibility of Mandating Downstream Human Rights Due Diligence: Reflections from technology company practices (September 2022). - 2 UN Guiding Principles on Business and Human Rights, Commentary to GP 13; UN Office of the High Commissioner for Human Rights, Mandating Downstream Human Rights Due Diligence (13 September 2022). - 3 OECD Guidelines for Multinational Enterprises, Part I, Chapter II, Commentary 17. - 4 See examples referred to in Gabrielle Holly, Will the EU turn a blind eye to human rights impacts of business beyond the supply chain?
 BHRRC Blog Series, 23 November 2022. - 5 See for example, Milieudefensie et al vs. ING filed 5 July 2019.
-A number of specific instances which consider downstream impacts ae included in European Coalition for Corporate Justice, OECD Watch, Swedwatch, SOMO and European Center for Constitutional and Human Rights, Setting the record straight: Downstream due diligence (December 2022). - 6 Jonathan Drimmer et al, Downstream Due Diligence: Regulation through Litigation, Paul Hastings (December 2022). - 7 UN Office of the High Commissioner for Human Rights, Mandating Downstream Human Rights Due Diligence (13 September 2022). - 8 See for example International Sustainability Standards Board, Exposure Draft: IFRS® Sustainability Disclosure Standard (March 2022); OECD, Mapping Global Value Chains (3 December 2012). - 9 According to the UNGPs, companies are required, at a minimum, to respect the rights set out in the International Bill of Rights, which includes the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic and Social Rights and the ILO Core Conventions. - 10 For consideration of these issues, see for example, due diligence guidance from the US State Department, Guidance on Implementing the "UN Guiding Principles" for Transactions Linked to Foreign Government End-Users for Products or Services with Surveillance Capabilities (September 2020). - 11 For an example of a value chain HRIA which incorporates AAAQ analysis, see Reckitt Benckiser Human rights impact assessment - Durex and ENFA value chains in Thailand (February 2021). - 12 See for example, Recitals 9, 18, 31, 33, 49, and 50; Article 1: Amendments to Directive 2013/34/EU, Article 19a (2)(f) and (3); Article 29a (2)(f), (3) and (4). - 13 CSRD Article 1: Amendments to Directive 2013/34/EU, Article 19a(2)(f) - 14 See the European Sustainability Reporting Standards adopted by the European Financial Regulatory Authority in December 2022. - 15 See also the French Duty of Vigilance Law.
+A number of specific instances which consider downstream impacts ae included in European Coalition for Corporate Justice, OECD Watch, Swedwatch, SOMO and European Center for Constitutional and Human Rights, Setting the record straight: Downstream due diligence (December 2022). - 6 Jonathan Drimmer et al, Downstream Due Diligence: Regulation through Litigation, Paul Hastings (December 2022). - 7 UN Office of the High Commissioner for Human Rights, Mandating Downstream Human Rights Due Diligence (13 September 2022). - 8 See for example International Sustainability Standards Board, Exposure Draft: IFRS® Sustainability Disclosure Standard (March 2022); OECD, Mapping Global Value Chains (3 December 2012). - According to the UNGPs, companies are required, at a minimum, to respect the rights set out in the International Bill of Rights, which includes the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic and Social Rights and the ILO Core Conventions. - 10 For consideration of these issues, see for example, due diligence guidance from the US State Department, Guidance on Implementing the "UN Guiding Principles" for Transactions Linked to Foreign Government End-Users for Products or Services with Surveillance Capabilities (September 2020). - 11 For an example of a value chain HRIA which incorporates AAAQ analysis, see Reckitt Benckiser Human rights impact assessment - Durex and ENFA value chains in Thailand (February 2021). - 12 For example, in February 2023, the Global Business Initiative on Human Rights published key questions for companies on effective downstream human rights due diligence, based on experiences gathered through the GBI Member Peer Learning programme, where ideas and approaches to implementing human rights due diligence focused on actual and potential downstream impacts were discussed. - 13 For more analysis on the extent of due diligence obligation please see the analysis on the three proposals published by the Danish Institute for Human Rights: State of Play on the EU'S Corporate Sustainability Due Diligence Directive: Five Key Takeaways (July 2023)

+- 14 See for example, Recitals 9, 18, 31, 33, 49, and 50; Article 1: Amendments to Directive 2013/34/EU, Article 19a (2)(f) and (3); Article 29a (2)(f), (3) and (4). - 15 CSRD Article 1: Amendments to Directive 2013/34/EU, Article 19a(2)(f) - 16 See the delegated act of the European Commission on the European Sustainability Reporting Standards from August 1st 2023. - 17 See also the French Duty of Vigilance Law.